Selling products online is a handy way to bypass the problems of having an actual shop, for sure.

 You get scammed

 Protecting your customers is one thing, but what about you?
-Your business is as vulnerable to nefarious fraudsters as anyone else.
+Your business is as vulnerable to nefarious fraudsters as anyone else when you're selling products online.
 If you're thinking you're too small to be a victim, think again.

-According to the government, in 2014, 60% of small businesses suffered a cyber breach of some sort (phishing, hacking etc).
-The average cost to fix the worst breaches was between £65,000 and £115,000.
+According to the government, this year around a third of businesses suffered a cyber breach of some sort (phishing, hacking etc).
+The average cost to fix the worst breaches was £22,700.

 That's bad enough, but what's worse from your point of view is accepting a fraudulent payment could leave you financially liable for it.
 Cyber criminals taking over customer accounts and using them to make unauthorised purchases is a massive problem.
 So you've got two possible lines of attack to defend against.